 1872 - “Den Danske Pioneer” The Danish Pioneer newspaper founded in Omaha by Mark Hansen.
 In 1958, the paper was sold and moved to Illinois and Hjalmar Bertelsen served as Editor from 1958 until 1981.
 In 1997, Queen Margrethe II made then-editor Chris Steffensen a Knight of the Order of Dannebrog to commemorate the newspaper's 125th anniversary.
 Today the newspaper is a unit of Bertelsen Publishing Co., based in Hoffman Estates, Illinois.
 Elsa Steffensen, wife of former editor Chris Steffensen, is publisher, and their daughter Linda Steffensen is editor.

 1878 - Danish Priest Rasmus Andersen holds his first worship service in Brooklyn, New York.
-Present was noted Danish journalist and photographer Jacob A. Riis, who was to prove invaluable support for the seamen's Church and friend for Rasmus.
-This service marks the beginning of the Danish seamen's Church in New York as we know it today.
-In 1958, the seamen's church moved to its current address on 102 Willow Street in Brooklyn Heights.
+Present was noted Danish journalist and photographer Jacob A. Riis, who was to prove invaluable support for the Seamen's Church and a friend for Rasmus.
+This service marks the beginning of the Danish Seamen's Church in New York as we know it today.
+In 1958, the Seamen's Church moved to its current address on 102 Willow Street in Brooklyn Heights.

 1882 - “Bien” The Bee Weekly Danish American newspaper is established in California.
 Publication ceased in 2018.

 1882 - 11,618 Danes emigrate to the U.S. which is the highest number for a single year.